Summer Program Application & Digital Submission FAQ

 As in years past, all recommendations are kept confidential.
 The applicant will receive only an email notification that the recommendation has been completed.

-The deadline for application, digital submissions and recommendations is January 15.
-What if my student submits their application on January 15?
+The deadline for application and digital submissions is in mid January.
+What if my student submits their application on the deadline?
 Will they be disqualified for not having my recommendation yet?

 I’m having trouble completing my digital submission for my art form because I don’t own a video camera/have access to an accompanist/go to a private studio etc.